Consensys/quorum/docs/Privacy/Tessera/Tessera Services/Keys/Keys.md

     tessera --keys.keyData.privateKeyPath <path to keyfile> --keys.keyData.config.data.aopts.algorithm <algorithm> --keys.keyData.config.data.aopts.iterations <iterations> --keys.keyData.config.data.aopts.memory <memory> --keys.keyData.config.data.aopts.parallelism <parallelism>
     ```
     All options have been overriden here but only the options you wish to alter from their defaults need to be provided.

+### Password-protection algorithm
+The following steps detail the process of password-protecting a private key:

+ 1. Given private key `K` and password `P`
+ 2. Generate random Argon2i nonce
+ 3. Generate random encryption nonce
+ 4. Stretch `P` using Argon2i (with the Argon2i nonce and custom or default [ArgonOptions](#securing-private-keys)) into a 32-byte master key (`MK`)
+ 5. Symmetrically encrypt `K` with `MK` and the encryption nonce

 ## Using alternative curve key types
 By default the `-keygen` and `-updatepassword` commands generate and update [NaCl](https://nacl.cr.yp.to/) compatible keys.